Bedside Angels

 “Henry, the white nurse, had nearly sole care of the General last night.
 The members of the family got a good night's rest, and the doctors who remained in the house during the night were also able to get a little sleep…The nurse… had charge of the sleeping patient.
 Henry is a professional nurse who was introduced to the General some time ago… He showed such skill in his work that the General became much attached to him, and has retained him to attend to his personal wants.
 Henry said this morning that the General had a good night's rest, and awoke this morning bright and cheerful.
 He talked with him for some time and seemed to be in very good spirits.”

-From all accounts these two men provided the General with dedicated care.
+From all accounts, these two men provided the General with dedicated care.
 They saw the worst of what he had to endure and were those closest to him in the most trying of moments.
 Grant expressed his gratitude for those that cared for him in the following letter to his doctor…

 “I am thankful for the providential extension of my life to enable me to continue my work…see for myself the happy harmony…between those engaged but a few short years ago in deadly conflict…to hear the kind expression towards me…from all parts of the country…They have brought joy to my heart if they have not effected a cure.
 To you and your colleagues I acknowledge my indebtedness for having brought me through the “valley of the shadow of death” to enable me to witness these things.”